SR02004/firstdemo/README.md

 # firstdemo
-This is my first repository
+This is a my first repository.